tiepdotme/samui-samui.de/content/post/2006/09/2006-09-20-die-statements-der.md

 For the sake of maintaining peace and order in the country, people are asked to render their co-operation.
 We apologise for the inconvenience.

-**&#8216;No intention to rule&#8217;**
+**'No intention to rule'**

 There has been social division like never before.
 Each side has been trying to conquer another with all possible means and the situation tends to intensify with growing doubts on the administration amid widespread reported corruption.

 State units and independent organisations have been politically meddled [with], not able to deliver their services as specified in the Constitution.

-The administration is also usually bordering on &#8220;lest majest&#8221; [as published] actions against the revered King.
+The administration is also usually bordering on "lest majest" [as published] actions against the revered King.
 Despite attempts from social units for compromises, there is no way to end the conflicts.

 The revolution body thus needs to seize power.
 We have no intention to rule but to return the power to the people as soon as possible, to preserve peace and honour the King who is the most revered to all Thais.

 **<span class="caps">COMMUNIQUE</span> NO 1**

-It has been clear that the administration of the country&#8217;s affairs by the current caretaker government has created conflicts and division, and sowed discord among the people of the nation.
+It has been clear that the administration of the country's affairs by the current caretaker government has created conflicts and division, and sowed discord among the people of the nation.

 It is unprecedented in the history of the Thai nation that groups were determined to win through ways and means.